-In cities like Moscow and Kiev, you'll be getting around using the metro because you'll likely be living in cities that encompass several neighborhoods and sections of the city.
+In big European cities, you'll be getting around using the metro because you'll likely be living in cities that encompass several neighborhoods and sections of the city.
 These cities are huge and full of parks, cathedrals, museums, and more to explore.
 You could spend weekend after weekend touring different parts of your capital city and feel like you've hopped over to new cities, all without actually leaving.

 Your Travel Plans